izabelka/100-days-of-code/log.md

 ## Day 28: January 31, 2017

 **Today's Progress**: I've managed to add adding and displaying results properly.
-However, adding 0 won't working.
+However, adding 0 isn't working.

 **Thoughts:** Forget what said yesterday!
 Making calculator is fun fun fun!
 I really enjoy it, especially 'thinking in React'.

+## Day 29: February 1, 2017

+**Today's Progress**: I've managed to add subtracting, dividing and multiplying.
+Adding and other operations on zero work, but it is displayed at the begining of the 'numbers string' when first clicked.
+I should fix it.

+**Thoughts:** I have a lot of repeating code, so I should refactor it.
+I am still having fun ;)